 - Polaroid - The classic "Polaroid" filter helps darken skies, reduce shiny reflections, or suppress glare from the surface of lakes or the sea.

 Opacity - Opacity is relative to the transparency of an image!
 Want to make your background transparent, so that your bold text really stands out?
 Reduce its Opacity!
 Want to make any image more transparent, or even more solid?
 Opacity is the way to go!
 By adjusting the slider within the "Opacity" dropdown, you can be in full control of how transparent your graphics become!

 Blur - Blur reduces the sharpness of an image via a slider, allowing for that cinematic "Out of Focus" look!
 Great for backgrounds and textures too.

 Blend Color - Blend color allows you to Add/Subtract/Multiply/etc. various color algorithms to your images!
 (For example, clicking on any "white" hex code, and clicking "add" will literally "Add" that color in to blend with the colors already present.
 Alternatively, picking a hex code and clicking subtract, will remove every instance of that specific color.
 "Multiply" will blend in colors on a gentler scale and is definitely recommended to start with!)
 Experiment with our different options and find the colors to help your team shine!

 Drop Shadow - Drop Shadow adds a shadow around any element you want, from text to images, to give it that true 3D look and feel!
-You can also change the angle of how the shadows trail, that way you have full control over how 3D your graphics will come out!
+You can also change the color of the shadow, as well as the angle of how the shadows trail, that way you have full control over how 3D your graphics will come out!